kartva/Librarian/README.md

 > A tool to predict the sequencing library type from the base composition of a supplied FastQ file.

 Reads from high throughput sequencing experiments show base compositions that are characteristic for their library type.
 For example, data from RNA-seq and WGBS-seq libraries show markedly different distributions of G, A, C and T across the reads.
-Librarian makes use of different composition signatures for library quality control: Test library compositions are extracted and compared against previously published data sets.
+Librarian makes use of different composition signatures for library quality control: Test library compositions are extracted and compared against previously published data sets from **mouse** and **human**.

+**Please note that composition signatures from other species may vary significantly due to different overall GC content**.

 To that end, Librarian produces several plots to help identify library types.
 For example, it produces the following given the [bisulfite and RNA example files](frontend/example_inputs/):